Brad Schrick

 November 1995 - January 1996: SALON Internet Magazine, Launch Technical Advisor

-For SALON Internet Magazine (http://www.salonmagazine.com/): Over the course of three months, advised the team, configured the servers, and conducted monitoring and troubleshooting for the launch of this award-winning Internet magazine.
+For SALON Internet Magazine (http://www.salonmagazine.com/): Served as consulting webmaster for the launch of this award-winning Internet magazine.

 July 1995 - August 1995: AIR&SPACE Magazine: Oshkosh Air Show Correspondent